AI-Unisphere/procurement-llm/README.md

 # Procurement Document Analysis with IBM GRANITE

-A specialized LLM system for analyzing procurement documents (RFPs) and evaluating bids for connectivity services using fine-tuned IBM GRANITE 3.2 8B Instruct.
+A specialized LLM system for analyzing procurement documents (RFPs) and evaluating bids for connectivity services using fine-tuned IBM Granite 3.1 2B Instruct.

 ## Project Overview